dbisdorf/cortex-discord/README.md

 ## Inviting

 As of April 2020, I have a public instance of this bot running 24/7.
-You can invite this bot to your Discord server...
+You can invite this bot to your Discord server by *(instructions to appear here when the bot is available)*

 A few warnings about the public bot: